syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Exporting.md

 ## Get the stream of Chart

-The [GetStreamAsync]() method of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1%2Ctabid-3%2Ctabid-6%2Ctabid-8%2Ctabid-10%2Ctabid-12%2Ctabid-23%2Ctabid-14%2Ctabid-37%2Ctabid-17%2Ctabid-19%2Ctabid-21)is used to asynchronously get the chart view as a stream in the desired ImageFileFormat.
+The [GetStreamAsync]() method of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1%2Ctabid-3%2Ctabid-6%2Ctabid-8%2Ctabid-10%2Ctabid-12%2Ctabid-23%2Ctabid-14%2Ctabid-37%2Ctabid-17%2Ctabid-19%2Ctabid-21) is used to asynchronously get the chart view as a stream in the desired ImageFileFormat.
 The output stream can be passed as an input to other components that accept streams, such as PDF, Excel, and Word.
 The supported image file formats are **JPEG and PNG**.

 N> The charts stream can only be rendered when the chart view is added to the visual tree.